 Openness and honesty are vital from the starting point of review prep through to your final asks, which means:

 Active listening is sometimes characterized as the process of repeating back what you’ve heard.
-For social scientists, it involves three stages2:
+For social scientists, it involves three stages:

 In practice, active listening means starting and continuing an exchange with the intent to gain a deeper understanding of both message and context, responding appropriately and with emotional intelligence.
 An attorney performance review is most effective when both parties: